I am heading towards my third pair of slippers this year but am still wearing the same outdoor shoes I had in January.

-I'm a UK-based author, editor and Royal Literary Fund fellow.
-My first book, 'Reading the World' (UK title) or 'The World Between Two Covers' (as it's known in the US), was inspired by my 2012 journey through a book from every country, which I recorded on ayearofreadingtheworld.com.
+I'm a UK-based author, speaker and editor.
+My first book, 'Reading the World' or 'The World Between Two Covers' (as it's known in the US), was inspired by my 2012 journey through a book from every country, which I recorded on ayearofreadingtheworld.com.
 My next two books are novels, 'Beside Myself' (Bloomsbury, 2016) and 'Crossing Over' (Audible, 2019).

 View more posts